 Largest contiguous coral reef in the Philippines

-In the Philippines – Apo Reef sits in the Mindoro Strait, off Sablayan, Occidental Mindoro about 30 – 40 km west of Mindoro Island.
+Apo Reef is a protected area in the Mindoro Strait part of Luzon Philippines about 30 – 40 km west of Mindoro Island.
+It's rich in marine biodiversity and famouse dive spots.

 Geography